 What if my car does not have a remedy available for it’s safety recall(s)?

 Unfortunately due to California and Colorado law, your car can not be shared on Getaround if there is an active recall for it.
 We encourage you to follow up with you local dealership to find a solution for your car’s recalls.

 What if one or more of my car’s recalls already caused damage to my car?

-Federal law automakers to reimburse you for previous damage caused by a defect under recall.
-The does point out however, that most automakers will reimburse for previous repairs related to a recall.
+Federal law does not require automakers to reimburse you for previous damage caused by a defect under recall.
+The NHTSA does point out however, that most automakers will reimburse for previous repairs related to a recall.
 Please contact the NHTSA or your local dealership for additional information.